ZiplEix/ZiplEix/README.md

 Hi 👋 My name is Baptiste Leroyer
 =================================

-Project leader ans C developper
+Project leader and C developper
 -------------------------------

 * 🌍  I'm based in Lyon